 Due to the close linkages with water resources management, GWP reaches out to agricultural, environmental, and energy partners through cross-sectoral projects and initiatives.
-With an increasing emphasis on addressing the three areas together with water, through a nexus approach, GWP will be further exploring and understanding the linkages and conflicts between the three themes.
+With an increasing emphasis on addressing the three areas together with water, through a nexus approach, GWP continues to explore the linkages and conflicts between the three themes.

-The involvement of GWP will focus on the country level for this thematic entry point.
+The involvement of GWP focuses on the country level for this thematic entry point.
 Indeed, all or almost all countries are equipped with food security policies, energy policies, and ecosystems policies.
-Hence, there is a need and a niche for Country Water Partnerships to go out of the water box and to reach out to stakeholders of the other sectors in order to promote an integrated water-energy-food-ecosystems approach to sectoral challenges.
-In this context, a first initiative has started on the issue of water and food security in Sub Saharan African countries, building on the work done at global level by the Committee on World Food Security.
-It is expected to materialize in a programme for the 2017-2019 period that will lead to learning processes across the network and to upscaling.
+Hence, there is a need and a niche for GWP Country Water Partnerships to go out of the water box and to reach out to stakeholders of the other sectors in order to promote an integrated water-energy-food-ecosystems approach to sectoral challenges.
+In this context, a first initiative started on the issue of water and food security in Sub Saharan African countries, building on the work done at global level by the Committee on World Food Security.

-- GWP will support the food security and water initiative in Sub Saharan Africa as a flagship project and value the results and findings on strategic, operational and knowledge dimensions
+- GWP supported the food security and water initiative in Sub Saharan Africa as a flagship project, and it valued the results and findings on strategic, operational and knowledge dimensions

-- GWP will further develop partnerships with sectoral agencies/bodies at global level in order to bring from talk to walk sectoral strategies like CFS work on water, SE4All, etc.
+- GWP further developed partnerships with sectoral agencies/bodies at global level in order to bring from talk to walk sectoral strategies like CFS work on water, SE4All, etc.

-- GWP will support countries and regional (e.g. RBOs) entities in developing nexus integrated approaches and investment plans
+- GWP supported countries and regional (e.g. RBOs) entities in developing nexus integrated approaches and investment plans

-- GWP will support countries, regional and global entities in accessing funding to implement Water-Food-Energy-Ecosystems (WFEE) nexus development plans
+- GWP supported countries, regional and global entities in accessing funding to implement Water-Food-Energy-Ecosystems (WFEE) nexus development plans

-- GWP will strengthen WFEE nexus-related knowledge management, including developing/contributing to partnerships and platforms allowing for enhanced exchanges between scientific and practitioner communities
+- GWP strengthened WFEE nexus-related knowledge management, including developing/contributing to partnerships and platforms allowing for enhanced exchanges between scientific and practitioner communities